martin-conur/sagemaker-redshift/README.md

-# redshift-utils
+# sagemaker-redshift

-A Python utility library for efficient data operations between Amazon Redshift and S3, including UNLOAD and COPY operations.
+A Python utility library for Redshift data operations within SageMaker, enabling seamless UNLOAD and COPY operations between Redshift and S3.

 ## Features

-- **UNLOAD data from Redshift to S3** - Export query results to various file formats
+- **UNLOAD data from Redshift to S3** - Export query results to various file formats from within SageMaker
 - **COPY data to Redshift from DataFrame** - Fast data loading using S3 as intermediary
 - **COPY data from S3 to Redshift** - Direct loading of existing S3 files
+- **SageMaker optimized** - Designed for use within SageMaker notebooks and processing jobs
 - Supports multiple file formats: CSV, JSON, Parquet
 - Built-in retry logic and error handling
 - Progress tracking with configurable verbosity